Hostage Situation Unfolds at Texas Synagogue During Livestreamed Service

-A hostage situation unfolded at a synagogue outside of Dallas, Texas, on Saturday afternoon involving a man who ranted about religion—all while being captured on a Facebook livestream.
+A hostage situation was ongoing at a synagogue outside of Dallas, Texas, on Saturday afternoon involving a man who ranted about religion and made demands about his sister—all while being captured on a Facebook livestream.

 No casualties have been reported at this time.